3 of the Best Ways to Organize Legos Without Losing Your Mind!

 Knowing the best ways to organize Legos can make parents as happy as the children who play with Legos!
 How many times have you got a Lego stuck in the vacuum or worse yet, stuck on the bottom of your foot!

-Even more tragic is a set being put together for the 120th time and there are pieces missing!
+Even more tragic is a set being put together for the 127th time only to find out that there are missing pieces!

-Below are some simple and time saving solutions to help you, and your children, get their Legos organized.
+Below are some simple and time saving solutions to help you, and your children, get all the Legos organized.

 ORGANIZE LEGO BY COLOR

 Storing Legos by color can be easier and faster to sort and organize.
 While searching for the exact shape of block needed when building, this system may make it easier.

 If Lego containers have a mixture of colors, shapes and sizes, it can take more time searching for the perfect piece.

 This option is good for those who have a mixture of Lego pieces and like to build freestyle.